An Expanding, Evolving Media Universe

 weaknesses that differ from those of a major network.

-Evolving Media Universe
+The Evolving Media Universe Has Inflicted

-The Internet allows
+Now, the Internet allows

 any motivated individual to become a publisher.
 While some blogs